WHEN food prices rise, do not blame farmers, blame the government for not putting proper measures in place to keep food prices down.

-This was the view expressed by president of the Trinidad Unified Farmers’ Association Shiraz Khan, who said stakeholders involved in the agriculture sector were not pleased with the 2013-2014 National Budget allocation of $1.3 billion to the Agriculture Ministry.
+This was the view expressed yesterday by President of the Trinidad Unified Farmers' Association Shiraz Khan who said stakeholders involved in the agriculture sector were not pleased with the budget allocation of $1.3 billion to the Agriculture Ministry.
+The amount was the same allocation as last year's.

-Khan also said stakeholders were against Government’s decision to use land in Guyana for agricultural purposes.
+The forum was held at OWTU's building at Circular Road San Fernando.
+Khan, also said that stakeholders were against Government's decision to use land in Guyana for agricultural purposes.

-Economist Indera Sagewan-Alli, who also spoke at the forum, said she agreed with Khan’s statement that the food import bill was too high and that mechanisms be put in place to reduce prices as well as assist farmers.
+Economist Indera Sagewan-Alli, who also spoke at the forum said she agreed, with Khan's statement that the food import bill was too high and that mechanisms be put in place to reduce prices, as well as assist farmers in their jobs.